openedx/openedx-events/docs/decisions/0016-idv-attempt-events.rst

 Consequences
 ************

-* `persona_integration` will emit events via the event bus to send information without needing a response.
+* The `verify_student` app will emit events via the event bus to send information without needing a response.
 * These events are dynamic, in that they can also be consumed by other services/applications as needed in the future.